“Froward” is defined by our Merriam-Webster online dictionary as:

 Progressives bent on ending marriage will find they have stirred a hornets’ nest of opposition that unites black and white voters, Hispanics and Asians.
 North Carolina’s Marriage Amendment passed in 93 out of 100 counties!
 It stimulated a huge turnout in rural areas.
 Do those progressives really want to do this?

 To understand how radical, how unprecedented Bill Clinton’s new position on marriage is, we should remember the overwhelming passage of the Defense of Marriage Act in Congress in 1996.
 That bill passed by 342 votes in the House of Representatives; it passed by 85 votes in the Senate.
 That powerful bi-partisan vote was a veto-proof majority.
 The Defense of Marriage Act was passed by a Republican Congress, it is true, and sent to a Democratic President for signature.
-But the Defense of Marriage Act would have passed Congress if there had been no Republicans sitting in either body.
+But the Defense of Marriage Act would have passed Congress

 That is how strong the bi-partisan consensus for true marriage was just sixteen years ago.